 Depreciation expense is recorded on a straight-line basis over the estimated useful lives of the assets.
 In accordance with GAAP, depreciation expense is calculated based on the original cost of the asset less an estimated salvage value, where applicable.
-For the fiscal year ended June 30, 2018, \$701,955 was recorded for depreciation expense.
+For the fiscal year ended June 30, 2018, \$209,529 was recorded for depreciation expense.

-2. Pension and Other Postemployment Benefit Expense
+2. Pension and Other Postemployment Benefits Expense

-GASB 68 and 75 now requires the District to account for its payments to the Michigan Public School Employees' Retirement System in a manner that has a significant effect on the District's change in net position.
-Based on various factors, the District may report an increase or decrease in net position depending on whether the District's proportionate share of the net pension liability increases or decreases in any given year.
-For the year ended June 30, 2018, the District reported an increase in net position related to GASB 68 and 75, which indicates that the District's proportionate share of the net pension and other postemployment benefits liability has decreased by that amount.
+GASB 68 and 75 now require the District to account for its payments to the Michigan Public School Employees' Retirement System in a manner that has significant effect on the District's change in net position.
+Based on various factors, the District may report an increase or decrease in net position depending on whether the District's proportionate share of the net pension and net other postemployment benefit liabilities increases or decreases in any given year.
+For the year ended June 30, 2018, the District reported an increase in net position related to GASB 68 and 75, which indicates that the District's proportionate share of the net pension and net other postemployment benefit liabilities increase in net position related to GASB 68 and 75, which indicates that the District's proportionate share of the net pension and net other postemployment benefit liabilities have decreased by that amount.